sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 or a combination of one bracket and one parenthesis.

-* Use a bracket to include the number next to it in the range, as in a less than or equal to, or greater than or equal to inequality.
+* Use a bracket to include the number next to it in the range, as in a less than or equal to, or greater than or equal to, inequality.

 * Use a parenthesis to exclude the number from the range, as in a less than or greater than inequality.